-Activity Analysis II
+OT 241 Prof. Watson Activity Analysis II

-Analysis, theory, and application of additional activities and media used in occupational therapy treatment.
+3 credits Analysis, theory, and application of additional activities and media used in occupational therapy treatment.
 Course will consider developmental parameters, and include self-care, work, and leisure aspects for the young and older adult.
 Adaptation and grading of purposeful activities for therapeutic intervention, and practice in presenting and teaching activities will be included.
 One hour lecture, four hours lab/week.

-OT 275 Dr. Kasar Clinical Kinesiology 3 credits
+OT 275 Dr. Kasar Clinical Kinesiology

 Application of the principles of functional anatomy with emphasis on normal and abnormal movement.
-Measurement techniques for range of motion and muscle testing are presented, with emphasis on the movement and strength requirements found in self-care, work, and leisure activities.
+Measurement techniques for range of motion and muscle testing are presented, with emphasis on the movement and strength requirements found in selfcare, work, and leisure activities.
 Concepts are integrated in lab experiences.
-Prerequisites:Biol.
-110-111; Corequisite:PT 256.
+Prerequisites: Biol.
+110-111; Corequisite: PT 256.
 Two hours lecture, two hours lab/week.

-Pathological Conditions I
+OT 346 Staff Pathological Conditions I

 A review of pathological conditions seen in occupational therapy practice, including: diagnosis, etiology, progression, performance deficits, treatment, prognosis, and functional outcomes.
-Emphasis placed on examining developmental pediatric disabilities, and psychosocial dysfunction.
+Emphasis placed on examining developmental/pediatric disabilities, and psychosocial dysfunction.
 The promotion of health, prevention, and implications for the individual, family, and society are discussed.
 Three hours lecture/week.

-Pathological Conditions II
+OT 347 Staff Pathological Conditions II 3 credits